-100% cotton, acid-free paper from ENDURO, watermarked, in four thicknesses, hole punched as needed, pages can be consecutively numbered.
+100% cotton, acid-free paper from ENDURO, watermarked, in three thicknesses, hole punched as needed, pages can be consecutively numbered.

 Permanent Record Paper